 - 133. Insurance liabilities are eligible for the Top Bucket if they meet all of the following criteria: - a.
 They belong to the category of life insurance and disability annuities in payment with no cash benefits on withdrawal, taking into account e) below. - b.
-The portfolio of assets to cover the insurance liabilities is identified and, together with the corresponding liabilities, it is managed separately, without being used to make payments relating to other business of the IAIG. - c.
+The portfolio of assets to cover the insurance liabilities is identified and, together with the corresponding liabilities, it is managed separately, without being used to make payments relating to other business of the IAIG.18 - c.
 The expected cash flows of the identified portfolio of assets replicate the expected cash flows of the portfolio of insurance liabilities in the same currency, up to the LOT of the risk-free yield curve for the relevant currency.
 Any mismatch, addressed through the carry forward of cash generated from excess of asset cash flows at previous maturities, does not give rise to material risks.
-Carry forward of cash is limited to 10%
+Carry forward of cash is limited to 10% of the total undiscounted liability cash flows up to the LOT.
+Where insurance liabilities are backed with assets denominated in a different currency, those asset cash flows

-&lt;sup>18 For both the Top and Middle Buckets, the separate management of assets does not refer to a legal ring fencing but to a portfolio segmentation of clearly identified assets that would support an identified group of insurance liabilities over their lifetime.
+18 For both the Top and Middle Buckets, the separate management of assets does not refer to a legal ring fencing but to a portfolio segmentation of clearly identified assets that would support an identified group of insurance liabilities over their lifetime.
 Should a portfolio be restructured within the entity, this being exceptional, the assets contained therein can only be transferred to another portfolio when done in conjunction with their corresponding liabilities.
 This does not preclude changes in investments within a portfolio in the normal course of business.